-Does it feel like you have too much to do and not enough time to manage stress in your life?
+Does it feel like you have too much to do and not enough time to manage anxiety in your life?
 You’re not alone.
-We all have stress in our lives and not knowing how to manage time and stress is a recipe for disaster, particularly for our mental health.
-Responsibilities relating to our family, friends, work, health, and more can become very demanding and it may feel like you don’t have time for stress-management skills.
-But if you know how to manage your time, you can find little ways to manage stress.
+Many people with anxiety struggle to manage it and feel overwhelmed by having little time for coping skills.
+Responsibilities relating to our family, friends, work, health, and more can become very demanding and it may feel like you don’t have room for stress-management.
+But if you know how to manage your time, you can find little ways to manage stress and anxiety.
 The trick is to know what you can do for yourself in small quantities of time.
-In order to stay healthy, happy, and productive even when you’re experiencing a lot of stress, it’s important to understand how and where you can incorporate quickly relieving activities throughout your day.
+In order to stay healthy, happy, and productive even when you’re experiencing a lot of stress or anxiety, it’s important to understand how and where you can incorporate quickly relieving activities throughout your day.

 1. Breathe – when you’re feeling overwhelmed, it can be helpful to focus on your breathing for just a couple minutes.
 You may even want to try counting as you notice each breath in and out.